Pirates vs. Marlins Player Props Betting Odds

-The Miami Marlins visit the Pittsburgh Pirates at PNC Park on Friday at 6:35 PM ET.
-Those looking to place a player prop wager can find odds on Bryan Reynolds and others in this matchup.
+Those looking to place a player prop bet can find odds for Luis Arraez, Bryan Reynolds and others in the Miami Marlins-Pittsburgh Pirates matchup at PNC Park on Saturday at 6:35 PM ET.

 Bet on this matchup or its props with BetMGM!